-On this day in 1865, President Abraham Lincoln meets with Union generals Ulysses S. Grant and William T. Sherman at City Point, Virginia, to plot the last stages of the Civil War.
+On March 27, 1865, President Abraham Lincoln meets with Union generals Ulysses S. Grant and William T. Sherman at City Point, Virginia, to plot the last stages of the Civil War.

 After meeting with Admiral David Dixon Porter on March 28, the president and his two generals went their separate ways.
 Less than four weeks later, Grant and Sherman had secured the surrender of the Confederacy.